SpikeInterface/spikeinterface/doc/development/development.rst

 Where the start date is the date of the last release and the end date is the current date.

-The date of the last release can be found from PyPI.
+The date of the last release can be found on PyPI.